hp77-creator/hp77-creator.github.io/src/content/blogs/building-understanding-mariaDB.md

 This script gave a lot of errors on `OPENSSL` casting.
 I added the flags to disable these warnings and disabled a lot of plugins that are by default enabled while building the server.

+> Update: 3rd June, 2025 -- Add a new flag CMakeList version flag because of wsrep-lib CMake Version

 At the end, I created a script with the commands that I had to type again and again and it came out to look like following:

 ```
 #!/bin/sh